 Their team of dietitians are also on-hand to answer any questions you have!
 They even offer a complimentary 20-minute phone consultation for all new or prospective customers.

 Every meal arrives fresh, never frozen, and ready to be cooked with no prep time required.
-Factor’s menu choices are all gluten-free and soy-free with no refined sugars or GMOs; proteins are high-quality, grass-fed and pastured with no hormones or antibiotics.
+Factor’s menu choices are all gluten-free with no refined sugars or GMOs; proteins are high-quality, grass-fed and pastured with no hormones or antibiotics.
 The entire Factor approach is based on using the best ingredients to create nutrient-dense meals which will help you eat healthy while enjoying lunch or dinner – instead of dreading it.

 If you have plenty of time on your hands, our sample dinner ideas should keep you full and happy.
 If you don’t, Factor’s fully-prepared meal delivery service will do the very same thing, for a reasonable price with satisfaction guaranteed.